Passed! UNCF Applauds Bipartisan Compromise on HBCU Federal Funding

 UNCF’s Protect our Future Campaign Generated 65,000 Letters Sent by HBCU Advocates

 UNCF’s strong urging via a groundbreaking digital campaign worked to break logjam and finally advance funding permanently for HBCUs and other institutions serving minority populations

 UNCF is pleased and relieved with the U.S. Senate’s passage of the modified H.R.
 2486, the FUTURE Act.
 The bill now permanently extends $255 million, annually, of mandatory funding for Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), Hispanic-Serving Institutions (HSIs), and other Minority-Serving Institutions (MSIs) to improve science, technology, engineering and math (STEM) outcomes at those institutions, among other things.
-Previously, the bill provided mandatory funding for two years. $85 million of the overall total is specific for HBCUs, which has helped these institutions significantly increase STEM outcomes over the last 12 years.
+Previously, the bill provided mandatory funding for two years.
+Of the overall total, $85 million is specific to HBCUs, which has helped these institutions significantly increase STEM outcomes over the last 12 years.